puppetlabs/puppet/docs/quickstart.md

 ## Running Spec Tests

-Puppet Labs projects use a common convention of using Rake to run unit tests.
+Puppet projects use a common convention of using Rake to run unit tests.
 The tests can be run with the following rake task:

     bundle exec rake spec